 Eduardo has a substantial track record in robotics and automation.
 Eduardo’s fundamental research contributions in navigation, sensing and estimation were essential in the implementation of full automation in various field robotics applications, such as tramming in underground mines, safe hauling in open pit mining environment, autonomous straddle carrier, train loading automation and mine safety.
 He is the Co-founder and Director of a University of Sydney / CRCMining spin-off company – Acumine Pty Ltd.

-Professor Stefan B. Williams is an Associate Professor and ARC Future Fellow at the University of Sydney.
+Professor Stefan B. Williams is Head of School, Aerospace, Mechanical and Mechatronic Engineering and ARC Future Fellow at the University of Sydney.
 Stefan leads the Marine Robotics group at the ACFR.
 He is also the head of Australia's Integrated Marine Observing System AUV Facility.
 His research interests include Simultaneous Localisation and Mapping in unstructured underwater environments, autonomous navigation and control and classification and clustering of large volumes of data collected by robotic systems.
 He received his PhD from the University of Sydney in 2002 and completed a Bachelor of Applied Science with first class honours in 1997 at the University of Waterloo, Canada.

-Dr. David Rye is an Associate Professor at the University of Sydney.
-David obtained a BE (Hons 1) from the University of Adelaide (1980) and a PhD from The University of Sydney (1986), both in mechanical engineering.
+Associate Professor David Rye received a BE (Hons 1) from the University of Adelaide (1980) and a PhD from The University of Sydney (1986), both in mechanical engineering.
 He has conducted extensive research in fields related to automation and control of machines, including applied nonlinear control, container-handling cranes, excavation, and autonomous vehicles.
 Since 2003 he has worked in the field of social robotics, designing and implementing autonomous robots that can interact with people in social spaces.
 David is recognised as a pioneer in the introduction and development of university teaching in mechatronics, having instituted the first Australian BE in mechatronics in 1990.

-Dr Ian Manchester joined the ACFR in 2012 as a Senior Lecturer and was made an Associate Professor in late 2015.
+Associate Professor Ian Manchester joined the ACFR in 2012.
 Ian completed his PhD at the UNSW, and then spent six years overseas as a post-doc at UmeÂ University, Sweden, and a research scientist at the Massachusetts Institute of Technology, USA.
 Ian developed a new framework for control design and stability analysis for biped and quadruped robots walking, running, or bounding over rough terrain whilst at MIT's robot locomotion group.